darekf77/taon-storage/README.md

 ```

-## Storing things in indexdb in browser:
+## Storing things in indexddb in browser:

 ```ts
 import { Stor } from 'firedev-storage'